-Uganda is a land locked located in East Africa neighboring Kenya, south Sudan, Tanzania, Rwanda and Democratic Republic of Congo.
-Uganda has the source of river Nile – the longest river in Africa and the world at large as well as a number of wildlife attractions that range from natural including the gently sloping hills in south western Uganda, natural forests, lake and rivers and many others.
+Uganda is a landlocked located in East Africa neighboring Kenya, South Sudan, Tanzania, Rwanda, and the Democratic Republic of Congo.
+Uganda has the source of river Nile – the longest river in Africa and the world at large as well as a number of wildlife attractions that range from natural including the gently sloping hills in southwestern Uganda, natural forests, lake,s and rivers, and many others.
 It was on such basis that sir Winston Churchill named Uganda as the pearl of Africa.
-Many other travelers call Uganda gifted by nature, true African beauty and others Africa in one.
+Many other travelers call Uganda gifted by nature, true African beauty, and others Africa in one.

 Safaris in Uganda

 The tourists who visit the country most times say that they are feeling at home as they freely interact with the very hospitable Ugandans while enjoying Ugandan local cuisines and delicacies.
 Over the past years, a number of tourists from various parts of the world have been visiting Uganda to get close to the country’s natural wildlife resources and engage in the most adventurous and rewarding African tourism experiences.
 The major wildlife attractions and activities include

 Primates especially monkeys and chimpanzees live in Uganda’s major tropical rainforests that include Kibale forest located in western Uganda, Budongo forest located in midwestern Uganda, Bwindi impenetrable forest located in southwestern Uganda which also harbors half of the worlds remaining mountain gorillas among others.